qr kod na stranku

 Erlangen is located on the edge of the Middle Franconian Basin and at the floodplain of the Regnitz river.
 The river divides the city into two halfs of approximately equal sizes.

-neighbours: Fürth, Erlangen-Höchstadt, Nuremberg, Fürth
+Neighbours: Fürth, Erlangen-Höchstadt, Nuremberg, Fürth

-Suggested citation: Michal Páleník: EU regions - Erlangen - DE252, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE252
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Erlangen – DE252, IZ Bratislava, retrieved from: https://www.iz.sk/PDE252, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE252